-Polymers can be exempted from the requirements on ecotoxicological testing according to criteria stated in OSPAR Guidelines for Completing the Harmonised Offshore Chemical Notification Format (HOCNF) (Reference number: 2010-05), and are evaluated in such cases as non-degradable, non-toxic, and non-accumulative.
+Polymers can be exempted from the requirements on ecotoxicological testing according to criteria stated in OSPAR Guidelines for Completing the Harmonised Offshore Chemical Notification Format (HOCNF) (Reference number: 2010-05), and are evaluated in such cases as non-degradable, non-toxic, and nonaccumulative.
 Operators may choose to deliver data if they consider this as relevant for environmental assessments.
 The Norwegian Environment Agency may demand data, if they consider this as necessary to assess the properties of the substance.

-Strong acids and bases that are exempted for requirements on ecotoxicological testing, as mentioned in litera h, are treated as a substance in yellow category.
-Exact denomination of the substances with corresponding CAS-numbers are included in the table below.
+Exact denomination of the strong acids and bases that are exempted for requirements on ecotoxicological testing, cf. subsection eight, with corresponding CAS-numbers, are included in the table below.